TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/Upgrade/Index.rst

    **Version specific upgrade notes**

-   While the upgrade instructions remain basically the same for each major upgrade, additional `specific information <upgradevVersionSpecific>`_ is available for each upgrade.
+   While the upgrade instructions remain basically the same for each upgrade, additional information is available for each major version: :ref:`upgradeToLts`.

 .. note::